 FACTS AND STATISTICS

-Here we provide information about gender imbalance in STEMM and Humanities.
+Here we provide information about gender imbalance in STEMM, Humanities and Social Sciences.
 Understanding the problem is key to finding improvements and solutions.
 We invite you to read the latest data and statistics on grant bodies, hiring and biases based on gender.

 In dialogue with Danish Universities, the Ministry of Education and Research released the Danish “Talent Barometer” as a tool to improve diversity in the research talent pool in Denmark.

 Utilising the Talent Barometer, the following report “Men and Women at Danish Universities”, published in March 2019, indicates the gender imbalance in research over time and comparison to other countries including the European Union standard.

 Figure 1.
 Demonstrates the representation of women at different academic levels compared between Denmark, other Nordic Countries and the EU-28